dpow/capntar/README.md

               > ca65 -t nes capntar.asm -o capntar.o
               > ld65 -t nes capntar.o -o capntar.nes

+### Dependencies
+* `cc65` - "the 6502 compiler":  compiler suite targeting 65(C)02-based platforms.
+Includes an assembler (`ca65`), linker (`ld65`), C compiler (`cc65`), disassembler (`da65`), and other handy tools.
+Available free at http://www.cc65.org/.
+* `GnuWin32` - port of GNU tools to modern Windows systems.
+If you're stuck on Windows, consider installing `make`, which will "make" compiling and cleaning much easier.
+Obtain from http://gnuwin32.sourceforge.net/.
+A handy auto-downloader-installer is available at http://sourceforge.net/projects/getgnuwin32/.
+* `fceux` - excellent NES emulator with many debugging features.
+Other emulators will probably work just fine, but this is the one the game is being consistently tested against. http://www.fceux.com/web/home.html

 Play!
 -----
 Open your NES emulator of choice and load the capntar.nes ROM file!
-If you prefer to use the command line:
+If you prefer to use the command line, enter the following from the `capntar/` directory:

-CLI:  `fceux capntar.nes`
+CLI:  `fceux bin/capntar.nes`

 Legal
 -----